stungeye/Learning-Android-Development/README.md

 * I'm now testing for internet connectivity in multiple places.
 To do this I extracted my `isNetworkConnected()` into a helper class and made it a static method.
 In the same class I've made a static method to display a "No Internet" alert dialog.

+* Work still to be done before I can release the app to the Play store:
+    * Welcome message for new users and a different one for upgrading users.
+Message displayed once.
+    * About page with information about the app and me.
+    * Feedback form via embedded Google Drive Form?